 The patella, also known as the kneecap, is a flat triangular bone with a rounded front.
 It’s unique in your body.
 It actually acts as a protector, helping to ensure your knee joint doesn’t become damaged.
 When your patella is injured it is classified as a serious injury and can affect your ability to walk.
 You may struggle to straighten your knee.

 Of course, the patella is extremely vulnerable if you fall directly onto your knees.
 This is a common way of fracturing the kneecap.
+This is why you should take any injury related to your knee very seriously.
+The knee experts at TSRG are also there to tell you all about the ways through which you can treat any knee injury.

 The procedure for repairing your patella will depend on the damage you’ve incurred.